sockethub/sockethub/packages/platform-feeds/API.md

 <a name="Feeds+fetch"></a>

-## feeds.fetch(job, cb)
+## feeds.fetch(job, done)
 Function: fetch

-Fetches feeds from specified source.
-Upon completion it will send back a response to the original request with a complete list of URLs in the feed and total count.
+Fetch feeds from specified source.
+Upon completion, it will send back a response to the original request with a complete list of URLs in the feed and total count.